marisbest2/snp_analysis/docs/index.md

 -----
 <br>
-USDA APHIS Veterinary Services (VS) pipeline, jeeves, for Mycobacterium tuberculosis complex, mainly M. bovis, and Brucella sp. genotyping from high throughput sequence, outputting BAM, VCF, SNP tables and phylogentic trees.
+USDA APHIS Veterinary Services (VS) pipeline, vSNP, for Mycobacterium tuberculosis complex, mainly M. bovis, and Brucella sp. genotyping from high throughput sequence, outputting BAM, VCF, SNP tables and phylogentic trees.

-Jeeves is written in Python 3 and relies on the Anaconda package manager.
+vSNP is written in Python 3 and relies on the Anaconda package manager.
 It is called on a working directory containing either FASTQ or VCF files.
-Step 1, jeeves, is called on a working directory containing FASTQ files.
+Step 1, vSNP, is called on a working directory containing FASTQ files.
 BWA is used to align reads and SNPs are called using GATK's HaplotypeCaller outputing VCF files.
-In step 2, those VCF files are gathered to produce SNP alignments, tables and phylogenetic trees of grouped isolates.
-Jeeves is portable and can be ran with relatively little computer resources.
-Because jeeves groups samples of similar isolates one is able to quickly validate SNP positions, and report sample comparisons as a high-quality validated SNP analysis.
+In step 2, those VCF files are gathered to produce SNP alignments, tables and phylogenetic trees of grouped isolates.  vSNP is portable and can be ran with relatively little computer resources.
+Because vSNP groups samples of similar isolates one is able to quickly validate SNP positions, and report sample comparisons as a high-quality validated SNP analysis.

 Minimal computer requirements are 4 cores, and 8GB of memory, but more compute resources are advantageous when running multiple samples, FASTQ file sizes are excessively large or there are over 1,000 VCFs in a comparison.